caiRanN/CrazyLasersGame/Isadora.md

 # Isadora Setup
-_Documentation provided by Niels van Unen._
+_Isadora documentation provided by Niels van Unen._

 Isadora is a visual scripting program which enables user to script by drawing lines between instances, The experience we build exists out of of a bareconductive with sensors, projector, sound and lights, Isadora is connected with the barconductive and measures the values from the sensors and translates it to isadora.